 - Classify: The assignment of a position to a classification.

 - Compensation: All forms of financial returns and tangible services and benefits employees receive as part of an employment relationship.

 - COLA: An annual cost-of-living adjustment in wages to offset a change in purchasing power, such as a change measured by the Consumer Price Index.

 - Premium payments (overtime, longevity pay, hazardous duty, shift differential, on-call pay, benefit-replacement pay)

 - Contingent programs (achievement awards, merit pay, incentive pay)

-- Effective Date of a Reclassification: Normally no earlier than the first day of the month in which Human Resource Services receives the reclassification document.
+- Effective Date of a Reclassification: Normally no earlier than the first day of the month in which Human Resources receives the reclassification document.
 Retroactive actions may affect overtime exemption status (FLSA) and pay.
 Temporary reclassifications are normally effective the date an employee is temporarily assigned duties and responsibilities that support a different classification.

 - Essential Functions: The primary job functions or tasks that an individual must be able to perform with or without a reasonable accommodation.

 - Exempt Job: A job not subject to the minimum wage and overtime provisions of the Fair Labor Standard Act.